Your guide to hair types and how to get your best hair yet

-Obviously the texture of your hair can be manipulated with heat styling, wet styling or perming.
-Heat styling, as per the name, uses heat to break the hydrogen bonds between the hair proteins, allowing you to change the shape of it (curling it or straightening it).
+Obviously, the texture of your hair can be manipulated with heat styling, wet styling or perming.
+Heat styling, as per the name, uses heat to break the hydrogen bonds between the hair proteins, allowing you to change its shape (curling it or straightening it).

 Wet styling (or heatless styling) works through the same principle, where the hair is styled into rollers to get curls, or wrapped around the head to straighten the hair; the hydrogen bonds end up forming in the hair proteins in the shape that the hair dries.
 These methods are only temporary, though—a thorough rinse with water will restore your natural hair texture (hence why humidity often means frizz for curly girls).

 A perm works differently, where the disulfide bonds between keratin molecules in the hair are broken, the hair is restyled and the bonds are restored.
 The resulting hair texture is not affected by water as the actual protein structure of the hair has been modified, rather than just the hydrogen bonds.

 It’s important to note that if your hair is colour-treated, permed or significantly heat-damaged, this test won’t be very helpful as all of these things can affect your natural hair texture.
 Your best bet is to grow out your natural hair and test it then.

 Your hair is likely to be a varied combination of each factor—when you determine the exact combination that is (i.e. curly, dry, porous and thin), you can begin looking into cultivating a routine catered to your hair type.
 From there, we guarantee that your hair is only going to get better and better.